 The key to making crispy masala shakarpara at home are:

 - Hot Oil should be perfectly incorporated into flour, so flour should have a crumbly texture and hold shape between hands

 - Roll the shakarpara roti should be slightly thinner than a normal paratha.
 This would help in attaining a crisp brittle texture.

 - you can shape these biscuits to any desired shape and there isn’t any hard and fast rule for it. as a matter of fact, having square-shaped biscuits is a much easier and quicker option.

-- At the time of frying add shakarpara into hot oil, when it is slightly puffed up then lower the flame to medium and fry it till becomes crispy and golden brown from both the sides
+- At the time of frying add shakarpara into hot oil, when it is slightly puffed up then lower the flame to medium and fry it till becomes crispy and golden brown on both the sides

 - Once deep-fried, immediately sprinkle masala and mix well in it, so masala easily sticks with it.